 My only gripe with Manda is that personally I don’t like the way it smells (kind of cocoa chocolate) – but I know a lot of people that absolutely love it.
 So, you really just have to try it for yourself.

 Manda has a 20% zinc oxide content and comes in a paste and lotion.

 Surf Mud is a thick, tinted foundation type sunscreen that comes in a small tin.
 (Note: this is not the EiR NYC brand surf mud) It’s 30% zinc oxide, so it sure packs a punch.
 Because it’s made in Australia it doesn’t have an SPF.
 You can buy Surf Mud at surf shops in Australia as well as in the States, but check their website for more information on stockists.
 As of this writing, Bing in Leucadia (Encinitas) carries Surf Mud.

-I really like Surf Mud’s level of protection, although I was a bit concerned at the lack of SPF listed on the tin.
-They say it’s 30% zinc oxide and their recommended reapplication threshold is 4 hours.
+I really like Surf Mud’s level of protection, although I was a bit concerned at the lack of SPF or ingredient percentage listed on the tin.
+They say it’s 30% zinc oxide on their website, and their recommended reapplication threshold is 4 hours.